samrobbins85/linux-post-install/README.md

 2. If it is not available install it using Flatpak
 3. Install the `prettier-atom` plugin
 4. In the prettier settings enable format on save
+5. Go to the `autocomplete-plus` package settings and change the keymap for confirming a suggestion to `tab always`

 ## Visual Studio Code